 I Want to Make You Safe was published by Litmus Press, 2011.
 Amy King is also the author of Slaves to do These Things, I’m the Man Who Loves You and Antidotes for an Alibi, all from Blazevox Books, as well as The People Instruments (Pavement Saw Press) and Kiss Me With the Mouth of Your Country (Dusie Press).

 King serves on the executive board of VIDA: Woman in Literary Arts and is currently co-editing with Heidi Lynn Staples the anthology, BIG ENERGY POETS: ECOPOETRY THINKS CLIMATE CHANGE.
-She also co-edited Bettering American Poetry 2015 (Bettering Books).
+She also co-edits the Bettering American Poetry series (Bettering Books).
 She moderates the Women’s Poetry Listserv (WOMPO) and the Goodreads Poetry!
 Group.
 She teaches English and Creative Writing at SUNY Nassau Community College.
 Her poems have been nominated for several Pushcart Prizes, and she has been the recipient of a MacArthur Scholarship for Poetry.
 Amy King was also the 2007 Poet Laureate of the Blogosphere.
 Check her latest blog entries at Boston Review, Poetry Magazine and the Rumpus.

 She co-edited Poets for Living Waters with Heidi Lynn Staples, co-edited the PEN Poetry Series and Esque Magazine with Ana Bozicevic and, for many years, moderated the Poetics List, sponsored by The Electronic Poetry Center (SUNY-Buffalo/University of Pennsylvania).
 She has also guest-lectured and conducted workshops at a number of colleges and universities, including Goddard College, Naropa University, RISD (Rhode Island School of Design), San Francisco State University, Slippery Rock University, and the Center for Women Writers at Salem College.